-Buenos Aires has a quick, efficient and economical public transport system with more than 180 bus lines linking every area of the city and six underground metro (subte) lines, which connect the city's historic political and financial centre with the main avenues, trains stations and coach stations.
+Buenos Aires has a quick, efficient and economical public transport system with more than 180 bus lines linking every area of the city and six underground metro (subte) lines, which connect the city's historic political and financial centre with the main avenues, train stations and coach stations.

 Another good way to get around is by bicycle.
 The city has one of the world's biggest networks of cycle lanes and a free 24-hour public bikeshare scheme called EcoBici.

-Download our app BA Turismo to find out about the city's highlights - it has information on more than 500 attactions, including places to eat, with geolocation and recommended itineraries.
+Download our app BA Turismo to find out about the city's highlights - it has information on more than 500 attractions, including places to eat, with geolocation and recommended itineraries.
 You can also organise your itinerary using our online planner to check what's happening in the city in real time, and you can book tours and experiences through our official online travel shop BA Tours.

 Be sure to check out our suggested itineraries for 24 hours, 48 hours or a week in the city, depending on the length of your stay.
-These circuits combine the history of the Plaza de Mayo, the gastronomy of Puerto Madero, the traditions of the Caminito and the style of Palermo, among other highlights.
+These circuits combine the history of Plaza de Mayo, the gastronomy of Puerto Madero, the traditions of the Caminito and the style of Palermo, among other highlights.

-The city tourist board runs more than 50 free guided tours, from walking tours to more adventurous options, and many of them are offered in English.
+The city tourist board runs more than 50 guided tours, from walking tours to more adventurous options, and many of them are offered in English.

 If you have a problem, you can contact the tourist police on +54 11 4309-9700 ext.
 6422.